MarcusElwin/MarcusElwin.github.io/ds-with-mac/content/posts/prompt-eng-ner/index.md

 Mcdonalds [B-LOC]
 {{< / highlight >}}

-However, the BIO notation does not make sense for all use case.
+However, the BIO notation does not make sense for all use cases.
 Let's say that if you are interested in extracting _food_ entities then _hamburger_ above might be a key entity or tag that you want to predict.
 You can add any labels you like for your NER task as long as you have labeled entities to use.

 Usually, a "typical" NER pipeline [^3] comprises the following steps:
 1. `tokenizer`: Turn text into *tokens*